 The Counseling Department strongly encourages students to meet regularly with a counselor to help with career and educational planning as mandated by the Student Success Act (AB1456).
 After carefully examining our local data on the five steps to enrollment, retention, persistence and goal completion, the Department is still struggling with meeting the needs of the continuing students who are undecided, on probation/dismissal, and who plan to transfer, as well as the emerging international student population.
-In addition, beginning 2015/16, all non-credit new students will also require receiving the five steps to enrollment, without additional funding.
+In addition, beginning fall 2016, all non-credit new students will be required to complete the five steps to enrollment.
+With the recent hire of a non-credit ESL counselor, we anticipate meeting the needs of the new non credit SSSP mandates.

 These additional services will help all students meet the "Completion Agenda" outlined by President Obama and in the research by the RP Group.
-Specifically, SRJC Counseling

-Department will provide more personalized attention to students who have not completed their educational plans, are undecided about their goals, on probation/Dismissal status, are re-entry adults, non-credit students, athletes, non-credit students, and those who are planning to transfer.
+Specifically, SRJC Counseling Department will provide more personalized attention to students who have not completed their educational plans, are undecided about their goals, on probation/Dismissal status, are re-entry adults, non-credit students, and those who are planning to transfer.
 Expanded services will include:

-- In support of the Strategic Enrollment Plan, Counselors will be essential to support persistence and retention of students. - Appointment System implementation (currently all students are on drop-in) - Targeted nudges and follow up emails will be initiated to help students come in for their comprehensive educational plans - Targeted follow up on undecided, re-entry, and probation/dismissal students to include additional workshops and appointments - Expanded hours on Monday, Tuesday, Wednesday evenings until 7pm & targeted Saturdays - For one Generalist Counselor position, there will be an emphasis on Athletes, with the remaining need for Athletics Counseling being conducted by adjuncts so that several counselors are able to see Athletes during high-demand periods of the semester.
+- In support of the Strategic Enrollment Plan, Counselors will be essential to support persistence and retention of students. - Expand Appointment System implementation - Targeted nudges and follow up emails will be initiated to help students come in for their comprehensive educational plans - Targeted follow up on undecided, re-entry, and probation/dismissal students to include additional workshops and appointments